segrowth/segrowth.github.io/_posts/2023-09-27-what-does-it-mean-to-be-a-software-engineer.md

 Ultimately, while software engineering offers numerous rewards, it's essential to maintain perspective, prioritize health and well-being, and manage time effectively to thrive in this dynamic field.

-Here is a short list of soft skills highly recommended for Juniors:
+Here is a list of soft skills highly recommended for Juniors:
 - Self
   + Work Attitude
-  + Life Work Balance
+  + Work-Life Balance
-  + Time Management
+  + Time management
+  + Task management
+  + Learning
+  + Regulation of emotions (tools)
+  + Problem Solving
+    * Troubleshooting
+    * Critical Thinking
 - Team
-  + Change Management
-  + Performance Management
-  + Conflict Management
-  + Information Flow
-- Project
-  + Planning
-  + Meeting Management
-  + Growth
+  + Working with others

 The order of the above list defines the order in which someone should start mastering the infrastructure skills.